 Further examples of influential roles undertaken in the sector include the roles of secretary and vice chair of the International Housing Sociology Working Commission of the United Nations with the various international links associated with such positions.
-Others have been active within the Conséil International du Bâtiment (CIB).
 Additional roles include involvement with national and principality organisations ranging from directorships of the Centre for Disability Studies in Wales, and the British Sociological Association.